hobywan/trinity/README.md

 [![license](https://img.shields.io/badge/license-apache-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0)

-**trinity** is free and released under the [Apache](https://www.apache.org/licenses/LICENSE-2.0) license.
+**trinity** is free and intended for research purposes.
-It was written during my doctorate, so improvements are welcome 😊
+It was written during my doctorate, so improvements are welcome.
 To get involved, you can:

 -    report bugs or request features by submitting an [issue](https://github.com/hobywan/trinity/issues).
 -    submit code contributions using feature branches and [pull requests](https://github.com/hobywan/trinity/pulls).

-Enjoy! 😉
+Enjoy! 😊